rshnn/undedc0de/readme.md

 ### undead_code

 The purpose of this exercise is to study a signal handler and the callee stack frame.
-The callee stack frame (signal handler in this case) will contain parametric variables (signum).
+The callee stack frame (signal handler in this case) will contain a parametric variable (signum).
 Obtaining the address of this variable will give us a pointer to the callee stack frame.
 The pointer is located at `0xffffc7b0`.
 The callee stack frame also contains the return address.
 This is stored a set number of instructions away from the location of signum (`0xffffc7b0`).

 Dereferencing the address where the return address is located gives us the address of the line that caused the segmentation fault (`r2=*(int*)0`).
 THis address is `0x08048492`.